 To the extent our board of directors determines that it has sufficient available cash flow for redemptions, we intend to accept redemption requests for cash on a quarterly basis; however, our board of directors may determine from time to time to adjust the timing of redemptions upon 30 days' notice, which will be provided in the form of a Current Report on Form 8-K filed with the SEC and made available on our website (www.hinessecurities.com).
 The funds available for redemption will generally be limited to the amount of proceeds received from our dividend reinvestment plan in the prior quarter.
 However, our board of directors may approve requests for redemptions in excess of this amount, as long as the total amount redeemed does not exceed the amount required to redeem 10% of our shares outstanding as of the same date in the prior calendar year.
 In the event of a redemption request in connection with the death or disability (as defined in the Code) of a stockholder, we may waive the one-year holding period requirement as well as the annual limitation on the number of shares that will be redeemed as summarized above.
 In addition, in the event a stockholder is having all his shares redeemed, the one-year holding requirement will be waived for shares purchased under our dividend reinvestment plan.
-The board of directors determined to waive the limitation on the share redemption program and fully honor all eligible requests received for the year ended December 31, 2014 totaling in the aggregate \$29.5 million, which was in excess of the \$22.6 million received from the dividend reinvestment plan in the prior requests received from the plan requests received in 2013.
+The board of directors determined to waive the limitation on the share redemption program and fully honor all eligible requests received for the year ended December 31, 2014 totaling in the aggregate \$29.5 million, which was in excess of the \$22.6 million received from the dividend reinvestment plan in the prior quarters.
+As of December 31, 2014, we had redeemed all eligible redemption requests received since the plan reopened in 2013.